southern alps skink of high open fellfield

 - Nationally Critical

 A skink of the snow line.
 Found only in the high mountains of Fiordland and Southland, in alpine and subalpine grasslands, rocky outcrops, and scree slopes.
-It basks on sun-warmed rocks at the edge of the snow, soaking up the heat that will fuel its hunting.
-A lizard that lives where the snow lingers.
+It basks on sun-warmed rocks at the edge of the snow, soaking up heat that fuels its hunting.
+A lizard that lives where snow lingers.
+Confined to a few high-altitude valleys in Southern Alps.
+One of most restricted ranges of any New Zealand lizard.

 Viviparous, giving birth to live young.
-Females produce two to four offspring each year, a slow reproductive rate that makes the species vulnerable to population decline.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Females produce two to four offspring each year.
+A slow reproductive rate that makes species vulnerable to population decline.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth.
 A slow return.
 A long wait.

 One of New Zealand's rarest lizards.
-Its alpine habitat is shrinking as the climate warms, and it is threatened by predation from introduced rats, stoats, and cats.
-The snow is retreating.
-The predators are climbing higher.
-The skink has nowhere to go.
+Alpine habitat is shrinking as climate warms.
+Threatened by predation from introduced rats, stoats, and cats.
+Snow is retreating.
+Predators are climbing higher.
+Skink has nowhere to go.
+Habitat loss from climate change is primary threat.
+Also threatened by spread of invasive weeds.
+Classified as Nationally Critical, with fewer than 1,000 individuals remaining.